ebaauw/homebridge-zp/README.md

 - Homebridge is a great platform, but not really intented for consumers, as it requires command-line interaction.
 - HomeKit is still relatively new, and the iOS 10 built-in [Home](http://www.apple.com/ios/home/) app provides only limited support.
 You might want to check some other HomeKit apps, like Elgato's [Eve](https://www.elgato.com/en/eve/eve-app) (free), Matthias Hochgatterer's [Home](http://selfcoded.com/home/) (paid), or, if you use `XCode`, Apple's [HMCatalog](https://developer.apple.com/library/content/samplecode/HomeKitCatalog/Introduction/Intro.html#//apple_ref/doc/uid/TP40015048-Intro-DontLinkElementID_2) example app.
 - The HomeKit terminology needs some getting used to.
 An _accessory_ more or less corresponds to a physical device, accessible from your iOS device over WiFi or Bluetooth.
 A _bridge_ (like homebridge) provides access to multiple bridged accessories.
 An accessory might provide multiple _services_.
 Each service corresponds to a virtual device (like a `Lightbulb`, `Switch`, `Motion Sensor`, ...).
 There is also an accessory information service.
 Siri interacts with services, not with accessories.
 A service contains one or more _characteristics_.
 A characteristic is like a service attribute, which might be read or written by HomeKit apps.
 You might want to checkout Apple's [HomeKit Accessory Simulator](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/HomeKitDeveloperGuide/TestingYourHomeKitApp/TestingYourHomeKitApp.html), which is distributed a an additional tool for `XCode`.
 - The Sonos terminology needs some getting used to.
 A _zone_ corresponds to a room.
 It contains of a single ZonePlayer, two ZonePlayers configured as stereo pair, or a home cinema setup (with separate surround and/or sub speakers).
 Typically, zone setup is static; you would only change it when re-arranging your rooms.
 A _group_ is a collection of zones/rooms, playing the same music in sync.
 A group is controlled by its _coordinator_.
 Typically, groups are dynamic, you add and/or remove zones to/from a group when listening to your music.
-Play/Pause control is per group.
-Volume/Mute control is per zone (and per group, but homebridge-zp currently doesn't support that, see issue #4).
+Play/Pause control and input is per group.
+Volume/Mute control is per group and per zone.